ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/start/installation/running-in-docker-container.markdown

   E.g., `docker build --build-arg "RAVEN_USER_ID=999" --build-arg "RAVEN_GROUP_ID=999" <...>`

 * Migrate files and data
-  The setup process will create the folders structure detailed [here](../../start/installation/gnu-linux/deb#file-system-locations).
+  The setup process will create the directory structure detailed [here](../../start/installation/gnu-linux/deb#file-system-locations).

+     The script within the image will attempt to link the old version's data directory to the new version's data directory automatically.
+     If this attempt fails, an error will be produced.

-  When setup is done, migrate or link the contents stored in the old RavenDB folders to the newly created structure.
+     When setup is done, migrate or link the contents stored in the old RavenDB directories to the newly created structure.
-  Most notably, the **data** needs to be migrated from its old location to its new one: `/var/lib/ravendb/data`
+     Most notably, make sure that the data is available in its new
+     location: `/var/lib/ravendb/data`

 {PANEL/}